mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 because at this time, that documentation tends to conflate the UniFFI type model and the description of how foreign bindings use that type model.
 For example, the documentation for a UDL interface describes both how it is defined in UDL and how Swift and Kotlin might use that interface.
-The latter is relevent even if you define the interface using proc-macros instead of in UDL.
+The latter is relevant even if you define the interface using proc-macros instead of in UDL.

 [Procedural Macros]: https://doc.rust-lang.org/reference/procedural-macros.html